FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System/2024 Badge System.md

 !!! abstract "Level 1"

-    ### 1 - Read Code
+    ### 1 - Write Code

     #### Description

-    As a programmer, you should be able to read code.
-In order to pass, you need to have the skills to read most of 2023's competition code except initialization file.
+    You will first learn to read code.
+You need to have the skills to read most of 2023's competition code except initialization file.
 You need to be able to read files in the src folder.
 You are also not expected to understand most of the logging structure and workflow, however, you should be familiar with it's uses in post-match analysis.

-    #### Deliverable

-    In order to advance to this state, you must explain selected code to the segments to available leads with accuracy and expand into the roots of why and how the program is created and used.

-!!! abstract "Level 2"

-    ### 2 - Write Code

-    #### Description

-    As a programmer, you should be able to write meaningful code in a clean and concice manner provided previous code bases as resources.
+    You should be able to write meaningful code in a clean and concice manner provided previous code bases as resources.
 This includes but is not limited by design patterns such as Singleton and Observer, and industry standard formatting of code.
 This also includes the use of GitHub for tracking and versioning

     Programming the robot, you must very well understand the robot's control flow.
 An example of which are the states that the robot can be in throughout the match.
 Methods extending the LoggedRobot framework are representations of these, providing names such as `teleopInit` or `autonomousInit`.